Skip to main content

 3. Add parameters - Make Functions dynamic

-4. Compose Scripts - Combine Functions for workflows
+4. Compose Functions - Combine Functions for workflows

 5. Integrate AI - Add Chat and Embed Functions